Helvetica (film): Critical reception

-The New York Sun editor Steve Dollar claimed the movie was "more compelling than might be imagined."
+Film critics praise the film for its creative direction, both in how it uses sequences and cinematography to portray its point of view, and how the film invests its audience in a topic most would not consider immediately interesting.
+However, some in the graphic design field find the documentary lacking in its acknowledgement of history.
+One described the context the movie did not elaborate on, and explained that not only was it relevant, but almost mandatory to truly explain the rise of Helvetica as a font.

-Time Out editor David Jenkins calls the movie "...artfully photographed, sharply edited and propelled by a gorgeous ambient rock soundtrack..."
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 88% based on 17 reviews, with an average rating of 7.4/10.

 Awards and nominations

 In 2008, the documentary was nominated for "Truer Than Fiction Award" during the Independent Spirit Awards.

 Home media

 The film was released on DVD in November 2007 by Plexifilm.

 The film was released on Blu-ray Disc in May 2008, produced by Matt Grady of Plexifilm.
 The limited (1,500 copies) edition includes Gary Hustwit's autograph.
 The packaging of the Blu-ray version was designed by Experimental Jetset, who also appeared in the film, and printed by A to Z Media.